 Chuck is a Senior Partner at Deloitte, the Author of You Got This, Kid!
 Words of Advice for Young Leaders, a Board Member at Quinnipiac University, an angel investor, the former Chief Executive Officer of Deloitte’s Risk and Financial Advisory business, former Chief Risk, Reputation and Regulatory Affairs Officer of Deloitte, a philanthropist focused on Lupus and environmental sustainability and a frequent author and contributor to publications, including Forbes, The Wall Street Journal, and Fortune.

-Karin is the Founder and CEO of KW Marketing, a marketing services and consulting agency specializing in lead generation, located in St. Paul, Minnesota where she resides with her husband and two boys.
-She has been surviving and thriving with Lupus for 15 years and connected with Chuck Saia via LinkedIn about his book, YOU GOT THIS, KID!
-Words of Advice for Young Leaders proceeds benefiting lupus research and environmental sustainability.
+Karin is the Founder and CEO of Invigorate, the go-to resource center to build healthy habits and sustain healthier lifestyles while navigating autoimmune disease.
+Invigorate embraces an incremental approach to holistic health and reduced disease activity that’s built on a foundation of realistic lifestyle changes.
+Karin has been surviving and thriving with Lupus for 15 years and connected with Chuck Saia via LinkedIn about his book, YOU GOT THIS, KID!
+Words of Advice for Young Leaders, proceeds benefiting lupus research and environmental sustainability.
 A few short months later, You Got This, Kid!
 Leadership Foundation was founded.
-We aim to develop well-rounded young leaders through immersive learning experiences, advance lupus research, and promote environmental sustainability as it relates to removing toxins from our environment.

 Our Board Members